manlaya/gridmarthe/README.md

 ### Compilation

-On a linux machine, with gfortran, python3, numpy (version < 2.0) and charset_normalizer:
+On a linux machine, with gfortran, ninja-build, python3, numpy, meson, meson-python and charset_normalizer:

 ```bash
 cd src/gridmarthe/lecsem